howion/notes/poems/04-weep.md

 Shed those tears

 Tis is a mere demonstration of boredom\
-Tis is a just a play one cannot withstand
+Tis is just a play one cannot withstand

-Choke on your self hatred\
+Choke on your self-hatred\
 Make it yours\
 Choke on your loneliness\
 Make it ours